CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

 The BGP community list can be either *standard* or *expanded.* The standard BGP community list is a pair of values (such as *100:100*) that can be tagged on a specific prefix and advertised to other neighbors or applied on route ingress.
-Alternately, it can be one of four BGP default
+AlternatelyOr, it can be one of four BGP default
 communities:

   - *internet*: a BGP community that matches all routes